sdmirch/blogdown/content/about/_index.md

 title = "About me"
 +++

 I have a background in engineering and mathematics, and I've been spiraling towards data science for quite some time.
 I have moved from astrophysics > planetary science > applied mathematics > engineering > environmental engineering > sediment remediation.
-The problem was that I enjoyed it all.
+The issue was that I enjoyed it all.
 I knew I was looking for something specific that all of those disciplines offered, but what was it?
 After reflecting on my favorite projects, I found a pretty distinct pattern:

 * Researching filtering methodologies to reduce distortions in images of Mars at HiRISE ([pub](https://www.researchgate.net/publication/318822628_CORRECTING_SPACECRAFT_JITTER_IN_HIRISE_IMAGES?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_treasury%3BNWVkUH78Q2%2BuRMlRGM2rug%3D%3D))
 * Implementing a process model for a solar desalination system and using a genetic algorithm to optimize system performance ([pub](https://www.ncbi.nlm.nih.gov/pubmed/26812853?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_treasury%3BOcFmWcrzQ7mkbhV0qvaG2w%3D%3D))